 Map of the trail

 Maps courtesy of Google Maps.
 Route for indicative purposes only, and may have been plotted after the walk.
-Please let me have comments on what you think of this new format.
+Please send me have comments you may have on what you think of this new format.

 Milngavie has easy access by train from the centre of Glasgow; trains run on a rough hourly schedule during the day.
 It is also served by bus services from around the local area.